K-Beadle/Stock-Analysis/README.md

  ### Purpose

   The purpose of this analysis was to find out how the company Daqos' stock performed in 2018 for a clients parents.
 They wanted to see the total trading volume because they believe an often traded stock accurately reflects its value.
 They also wanted to calculate the annual rate of return.
-Then, we analysed the 11 other companies in the data set for both 2017 and 2018 so the clients parents could compare the performance of the company they were interested in to the others in the data set.
+Then, we analyzed the 11 other companies in the data set for both 2017 and 2018 so the clients parents could compare the performance of the company they were interested in to the others in the data set.

 ## Results